 While we would love to be able to reach everybody, everywhere, and in all stages of life with our content, that’s simply not reality.
-There are certain people who are going to be interested in your content while others will not.
+There are certain demographics of people who are going to be interested in your content while others will not.
 The first few months of your website you will really start to see who is most interested in what you have to offer and who is finding value.

 When you tap into what your readers are searching for, you will become the “go-to” website for many of them, and they will share it with their friends. (i.e. growth)

 When determining your initial demographics you’ll need to use a few tools to start identifying who is reading your first several pages of content.
 This information will be available to you via various resources such as:

 This information will be available to you via various resources such as: